nwtnni/facebook-message-scraper/readme.md

 #### Facebook Archive

-Facebook allows users to download an archive of all of their personal messages, including their old messages.
+Facebook allows users to download an archive of all of their personal data, including their old messages.
 To download your data archive, go to Facebook -> Settings.
 Under the General Account Settings, underneath all of the fields, there should be a small link that says `Download a copy of your Facebook data`.